CDCgov/prime-reportstream/prime-router/docs/proposals/0005-settings_api/settings_api.md

 ## Proposal

 - The Organization metadata moves out of the project's JAR into the projects' database in Azure and new JSON files for the CLI.
 - Extend the current Azure Functions App with a Settings function.
+- For Azure functions, a `settings` database table.
+The table will be a hybrid of metadata about the setting as well as a JSON structure with the actual setting.
 - Add `/api/settings` path and sub-paths.
 The OpenAPI specification documents details [openapi.yml](openapi.yml) doc
 - The CLI will add a `--organizations-file` parameter to pass in the equivalent information.
 One benefit is that configuration changes will not require a recompile.